Skip to main content Skip to secondary navigation

 SLAC and Stanford researchers reveal the fourth signature of the superconducting transition in cuprates

-Glennda Chui
+by Glennda Chui

-SLAC Stanford
+SLAC News

 The results cap 15 years of detective work aimed at understanding how these materials transition into a superconducting state where they can conduct electricity with no loss.